 Fenugreek (Trigonella foenum-graecum

-The main active components in fenugreek seeds include 45 to 60% carbohydrates (mainly as galactomannan, a mucilage), 20-60% proteins, especially high in the amino-acids lysine and tryptophan, and 4-hydroxyisoleucine, a free amino-acid, pyridine alkaloids (trigonelline), steroidal saponins (diosgenin), flavonoids as flavone glycosides (apigenin, luteolin, quercetin) .
+The main active component in fenugreek seeds are 45 to 60% carbohydrates (mainly as galactomannan, a mucilage), 20-60% proteins, especially high in the amino-acids lysine and tryptophan, and 4-hydroxyisoleucine, a free amino-acid, pyridine alkaloids (trigonelline), steroidal saponins (diosgenin), flavonoids as flavone glycosides (apigenin, luteolin, quercetin) .

 : Fenugreek contains an amino acid called 4-hydroxyisoleucine, which works to normalize glucose metabolism by increasing the body's production of insulin when blood sugar levels are high.